schuchard/kevinschuchard.com-2023/src/pages/blog/2018-10-27-rotate-center-vertical-text.md

 }
 ```

-Once you rotate the text though, you then might face the issue of positioning.
+Once the text is rotated, then you might face the issue of positioning.
 Especially related to a containing element.
-In this example, I want the rotated text to fit into the layout flow of its sibling and parent elements.
-That way I can take advantage of things like centering, both vertically and horizontally.
+In this example, I want to center, horizontally and vertically, the rotated text in its containing element.
+I also want the containing element to maintain its relative position alongside its sibling elements.

-Let’s say we have to columns on each end of a container with some main content in the center, similar to how a ticket might look.
+Let’s say we have two columns on each end of a container with some main content in the center, similar to how a ticket might look.
 I want the outer columns to display vertically rotated and centered text on each end.

-Lets use the following HTML as an example.
+Let's use the following HTML as an example.

 ```html
 <div class="container">